CameronBrooks11/Cams-Nexus/pages/Infrastructure Project Template.md

 - ## Progress Tracking and Adjustments
 - **Progress Reports:** [Frequency and format of progress reports] *(Detail how progress will be reported)*
 - **Adjustments:** [Process for making adjustments] *(Describe the process for implementing changes or adjustments)*
+- ### Infrastructure Project Template Formatting Legend
+- **Bold Text:** Used for section headings and key points.
+	- `[Square Brackets]`: Indicate placeholders where specific information needs to be inputted.
+	- `*(Italicized Text in Parentheses)*`: Provide instructions or additional information for filling out the template.
+	- `- [List Item]`: Used for listing items or tasks.
+	- `| Table |`: Tables are used for organizing tasks, timelines, and other structured data.

+	  ---